- As the virus evolved from an emerging threat to a global crisis, we implemented a three-step approach to managing our small-cap growth portfolio.

 “Future returns on capital and growth prospects can be diminished if liquidity and debt levels force a company to cut costs too deeply.”

-Seeking growth driversStep three in our process is finding companies that will be structurally stronger as a result of the pandemic.
+Seeking growth driversStep three in our process is finding companies that we expect will be structurally stronger as a result of the pandemic.
 While the nature of every crisis is different, they do have one thing in common.
 Crises tend to accelerate the pace of change, often out of necessity.
 In our fundamental research, we always consider disruptive change, as it is often the force that enables small companies to compete against their larger peers.
 We are already finding that the Covid-19 pandemic has enhanced the growth potential of many small companies, and we are seeking to add them to our portfolio.